SimonWoodtli/zet/20240112144725/README.md

 is not working.
 Because you can only point the hostname of a given machine to an alias hostname.
 But you cannot set any wildcards and hence no custom subdomains can be used.
 The next best and simple solution seems to be dnsmasq.

-So it would look like this:
+So in /etc/hosts it would look like this:

 ```
 192.168.0.5 hostnameOnMyPI aliasdomain